wuxc/pywin32doc/md/PyIViewObject.md

   -  *aspectFlags* : int

-    Integer value for the dwFlags item of the DVASPECTINFO structure.
+    Integer value for the dwFlags item of the DVASPECTINFO structure\.

   -  *hdcTargetDev* : HDC